CooperGerman/Happy-Hare/README.md

 ```

 > [!WARNING]
 > TCRT 5000 encoders on ERCFv1.1 can be problematic.
-A new backward compatible alternative "Binky" is available and is strongly recommended (standard in ERCFv2).
+A new backward compatible alternative "Binky" is available ([here](https://github.com/mneuhaus/EnragedRabbitProject/tree/main/usermods/Binky) for ERCFv1.1 upgrade if you wish to upgrade only the sensor and kep the magnetic gates) and is strongly recommended (standard in ERCFv2).
 If you insist on fighting with the original encoder be sure to read my [notes on Encoder problems](/doc/ercf_encoder_v11.md) - the better the encoder the better this software will work for MMU's with encoders.
 > Hall effect toolhead sensors can be problematic in a heated chamber because their characteristics change with temperature.
 Microswitch versions are preferred.

 <br>